Itamar Ben-Gvir: Early life

-Itamar Ben-Gvir was born in Mevaseret Zion.
-His father was born in Jerusalem to Iraqi Jewish immigrants.
-He worked at a gasoline company and dabbled in writing.
-His mother was a Kurdish Jewish immigrant who had been active in the Irgun as a teenager and was a homemaker.
-His family was secular, but as a teenager he adopted religious and radical right-wing views during the First Intifada.
-He first joined a right-wing youth movement affiliated with Moledet, a party which advocated transferring Arabs out of Israel, and then joined the youth movement of the even more radical Kach and Kahane Chai party, which was eventually designated as a terrorist organization and outlawed by the Israeli government.
-He became youth coordinator of Kach, and claimed that he was detained at age 14.
-When he came of age for conscription into the Israel Defense Forces at 18, he was exempted from service by the IDF due to his extreme-right political background.
+Itamar Ben-Gvir was born in Mevaseret Zion as the youngest of two sons.
+His father, Zadok Ben-Gvir, was born in Jerusalem to parents from Iraqi Kurdistan, and worked at a gasoline company and dabbled in writing.
+His mother, Shoshana Ben-Gvir, was a Kurdish Jewish immigrant from Iraq who was active in the Irgun as a teenager.
+She was arrested by the British at age 14, and later worked as a homemaker.
+His family was secular and moderate, but as a teenager, he was radicalized during the First Intifada.
+He first joined a right-wing youth movement affiliated with Moledet, a party which advocated the expulsion of Arabs out of Israel, and then joined the youth movement of the even more radical Kach and Kahane Chai party, which was designated as a terrorist organization and outlawed by the Israeli government.
+He became youth coordinator of Kach, and claimed that he was detained at the age of 14.
+When he came of age for conscription into the Israel Defense Forces (IDF) at 18, he was exempted from service due to his extreme-right political background.

-Ben-Gvir continued to be associated with the Kahanist movement, of which his party, Otzma Yehudit, is said to be one of the ideological successors to Kahane.
-However, when forming the Otzma Yehudit party, he claimed that it would not be a Kach Kahane Chai or splinter group.
+Ben-Gvir continued to be associated with the Kahanist movement; Otzma Yehudit is considered Kach's ideological successor.
+However, when forming the Otzma Yehudit party, he claimed that it would not be a Kach, Kahane Chai or splinter group.
 He carried out a series of far-right activities that have resulted in dozens of indictments.
 In a November 2015 interview, he claimed to have been indicted 53 times.
 In most cases, the charges were thrown out of court.
-In 2007, however, he was convicted for incitement to racism.
+In 2007, however, he was convicted for incitement to racism and supporting a terrorist organization.
+Following a bombing in Jerusalem, Ben-Gvir had chanted "Death to Arabs" and held signs reading "Expel the Arab enemy" and "Rabbi Kahane was right: The Arab MKs are a fifth column."
+Ben-Gvir has been convicted of at least eight charges.

 In the 1990s, he was active in protests against the Oslo Accords.
-In 1995, a few weeks before the assassination of Prime Minister Yitzhak Rabin, Ben-Gvir came to public attention for the first time when he appeared on television brandishing a Cadillac hood ornament that had been stolen from Rabin's car and declared: "We got to his car, and we'll get to him too."
+In 1995, Ben-Gvir came to public attention for the first time, when he appeared on television brandishing a Cadillac hood ornament that had been stolen from Prime Minister Yitzhak Rabin's car, and declared: "We got to his car, and we'll get to him too."
+Several weeks later, Rabin was assassinated by right-wing extremist Yigal Amir.